libreswitch/ops/docs/qos_cli.md

 | Error Message | Description |
 |:-----------|:---------------------------------------|
-| *Profile NAME does not have queue NUM configured.* | This error occurs when a 'no' command is attempted for a queue that has not yet been configured.
+| *Profile NAME does not have queue NUM configured.* | This error occurs when a "no" command is attempted for a queue that has not yet been configured.
 The solution is to first configure the queue.

 ## map